-This website will provide you with practical guidance and access to experienced investigators that can help you deal with harassment at work and conduct effective workplace investigations.
+This website will provide you with practical guidance and access to experienced investigators who can help you deal with harassment-at-work and conduct effective workplace investigations.

-Problems and complaints over human rights, discrimination and harassment in the workplace can arise in organizations despite the employer’s best efforts to prevent them.
 If you are the person given the responsibility of conducting the harassment investigation and responding in a timely fashion, the task can be a daunting one.
-An organization’s legal, financial and corporate reputation can be at stake, not to mention the livelihoods and careers of individual employees affected by these often-unresolved issues.
+An organization’s legal, financial, and corporate reputation can be at stake, not to mention the livelihoods and careers of individual employees affected by these often unresolved issues.
 Human Rights law requires employers to maintain a working environment that is free of discrimination and harassment.
-Employers can be legally liable for any discriminatory and harassing actions of its managers, supervisors and workers, as well as for failing to deal with harassing behaviour directed at their employees from customers, contractors, suppliers and the public.
+Employers can be legally liable for any discriminatory and harassing actions of its managers, supervisors and workers, as well as for failing to deal with harassing behaviour directed at their employees from customers, contractors, suppliers, and the public.

 HR Proactive would like to provide useful information and tools for managers, human resources personnel and others in your organization who conduct workplace harassment investigations, to provide them the opportunity to become more confident and knowledgeable in their role as investigators.
 To learn more about evidentiary matters, legal standards and burden of proof, develop solid investigative techniques, tips and procedures, and become more aware of such factors and considerations as credibility, confidentiality and privacy throughout the investigative process, download our PDF file.

 Even more important, however, a sound and thorough investigation can allow an organization to move forward with certainty to take the appropriate action to correct the problem (if necessary), can minimize liability (if any), and can assist in identifying and implementing any proactive steps or measures to prevent a reoccurrence.

 Share details about your workplace harassment investigation by completing the form below.

 We’ll promptly get back to you with the support you need.